jochumdev/letscheck/README.md

 # Let's Check

-Let's check is a Checkmk client for Android, iOS, Linux, Mac OS-X and Windows written with the [Flutter SDK](https://flutter.dev/).
+Let's check is a CheckMk client for Android, iOS, Linux, Mac OS-X and Windows written with the [Flutter SDK](https://flutter.dev/).

 ## Download